Carreau/jupytercon/jupytercon.md

 ### what is tab completion ?

-- Shortcut from one state of document to another state.
+- Shortcut from one state of the document to another state.
     - *Most* of the time : append text.
-    - Most editor : static analysis
+    - Most editors : static analysis

 --

 ### Jupyter Tab completion

 It is part of the Shell channel (Not Broadcasted).
-Completion only make sens for the client requesting it.
+Completion only makes sense for the client requesting it.

 ```